methods-cogneuro/methods-cogneuro.github.io/methods-cogneuro-book/connectivite.md

 :align: center
   The Yeo-Krienen atlas {cite:p}`Yeo2011-sc` is constructed through clustering analysis from resting-state fMRI data of a large number of participants.
 The networks are defined at multiple resolutions in this altas (7 and 17).
 Here, the partition into 7 large distributed networks is presented.
 This figure is generated by python code using the [nilearn](https://nilearn.github.io/) library (click on + to see the code), and is distributed under the CC-BY license.
 ```
 There are standard atlases of resting-state networks that have been generated on a large number of participants.
 The atlas developed by Yeo, Krienen and colleagues {cite:p}`Yeo2011-sc` is widely used and identifies seven major networks, as seen in {numref}`yeo-krienen-fig`.
 Some of these networks have already been discussed in this chapter: the default mode network, the dorsal attention network, and the sensorimotor network.
 We should add two other associative networks: the frontoparietal and ventral attentional networks.
-There is also a visual network and a mesolimbic netwrok involving the temporal pole and orbitofrontal cortex.
+There is also a visual network and a mesolimbic network involving the temporal pole and orbitofrontal cortex.
 Note that this altas ignores all subcortical structures, and that there is no exact number of brain networks, but rather a hierarchy of more or less specialized networks.

 ```{admonition} Multiple resting-state networks
 :class: tip